Banking & Investing News

 - Fox Business: Switch it up this year: Buy in May, till November stay, 5/26/17, Our chief investment officer, John Augustine, explains our current thinking given market, economic and political factors.
 Read Now

 - CNBC: Closing Bell Exchange: Equities the main actor on the stage, 4/6/2017, Discussing the current state of the markets with John Augustine, Huntington National Bank; Steve Grasso, Stuart Frankel; and CNBC’s Rick Santelli.
-Watch Now
+Watch Video

-- Economic Outlook August 2016 Consumer spending improved in the second quarter But sluggishness in the rest of the economy kept GDP growth slow.
+- Economic Outlook August 2016 Consumer spending improved in the second quarter but sluggishness in the rest of the economy kept GDP growth slow.
 Read article

 - 1st Quarter 2017 Review The 2017 1st Quarter rewarded investors in balanced portfolios with respectable returns.
 According to Lipper, the average balanced mutual fund returned 4.17% during the quarter.
 Read article